Pa. DEP to host Sewickley public meeting on ethane pipeline

 The Edgeworth Water Authority purchases its water from the Ambridge Water Authority.

 “My question is if (there's a problem) and they have to switch to a different water source what does that mean?”
 Stewart said.
 The DEP confirmed that as proposed the Falcon pipeline would cross 13 unnamed tributaries to Service Creek, which feeds into the headwater streams of the Ambridge Reservoir.

 The closest crossing is more than a mile upstream of the reservoir, Shader said, adding that the agency will require and review Shell's Preparedness, Prevention and Contingency Plan which will address spill prevention and emergency response.

 “Additionally, we will be coordinating the review of this project with our Safe Drinking Water group to ensure that the water in the Ambridge Reservoir is protected,” Shader said in a written response.
 But Murray and Stewart cited problems with the Mariner East II pipeline — for natural gas — as cause for concern.
 The DEP ordered Sunoco to halt construction multiple times citing unreported spills and other violations of its construction permits for the project in southeast Pennsylvania.
 She questioned what safeguards will be or could be in place to reduce the likelihood of contamination.

 Communities First has been meeting since last year, holding regular gatherings at the Sewickley Public Library for residents, to relay information about water testing, air quality, and more.
 The next meeting is 7 p.m.
 April 25.

 DEP announced hearings following high public interest in the pipeline project.
-Other hearings are set for April 3 at Central Valley High School auditorium in Monaca, Beaver County, and April 4 at Burgettstown Area Middle/High School in Washington County.
-The hearings begin at 6:30 p.m.
-Doors open at 6 p.m.
+Other hearings were scheduled for April 3 at Central Valley High School auditorium in Monaca, Beaver County, and April 4 at Burgettstown Area Middle/High School in Washington County.
 The agency also extended the comment period for a water obstruction and encroachment application until April 17 and opened a public comment period that ends April 17 for an earth disturbance permit.

 Kimberly Palmiero is a Tribune-Review contributing writer.